sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 - **Aim Sway**: Make the character's weapon lead or lag behind the player's aim when they turn.
 - **Falling Offset**: Blend to a `Jumping` or `Landing` pose based on the character's vertical velocity.
 This creates a procedural "Jump" animation that is more flexible and, more importantly, looks much nicer than one that uses a state machine (i.e. `Grounded` -> `Jump` -> `Falling Up` -> `Apex` -> `Falling Down` -> `Landing` -> `Grounded`).

+You might hear some people say "rolls," "aim roll," or "turning sway" instead of "aim sway."
+{: .notice--info}

 Just so it's clear what we're trying to achieve, here's an example of what these poses may look like.
 This is the set of additive poses for the **Knight** character:

 <video width="100%" height="100%" muted autoplay loop>